DataStax-Academy/workshop-cassandra-certification/PRACTICE.md

 SELECT * FROM PEOPLE WHERE username = 'dc1234';
 ```
-What is the result of executing theses CQL statements?
+What is the result of executing these CQL statements?

 **A.**
 ```